Insurance Q&A: “Does homeowner’s insurance cover my dog?”

 Of course, this will depend on the specifics of your policy, the company who insures you, and depending on where you live, the type of dog you own.

-It is in your best interest to be honest and upfront, as any misrepresentations on your insurance application may result in a voided policy or denial of coverage in the event of a insurance claim.
+It is in your best interest to be honest and upfront since any misrepresentations on your insurance application may result in a voided policy or denial of coverage in the event of a insurance claim.

 Note that the majority of insurers will cover most dog breeds.

-However, some insurers will deny an application if a specific dog breed is present in the home, depending on state laws or their own underwriting guidelines.
+However, some insurers may deny an application if a specific dog breed is present in the home, depending on state laws or their own underwriting guidelines.

-You can probably guess which breeds are most commonly excluded: pit bulls, bulldogs, German Shepherds and various other protective/guard dog breeds.
+You can probably guess which breeds are most commonly excluded: Pit Bulls, German Shepherds and various other protective/guard dog breeds.

 If you already have an insurance policy and are considering obtaining a dog that might fit the “vicious” breed category, it’s best to inform your insurer ahead of time.